-Guide 1: When there is a lack of wine, joy turns to sadness, relationships disperse, ideals dissolve and everything becomes grey, monotonous, routine.
+Guide 1: When there is a lack of wine, joy turns to sadness, relationships disperse, ideals dissolve, hope leads to despair, and everything becomes grey, monotonous, routine.
 One feels drained, like an empty stone jar, one no longer expects anything, one just gets by, as one can.